MultiplatformKickstarter/website/content/features.md

 ## Features Comparison

-**`IMPORTANT: The Pro template is still under development.
+**`IMPORTANT: The Pro template is in constant development.
 And this table may not have the actual state of development.
 The order in the table does not represent the current roadmap.`**

 Features | Free Template | Pro Template
 --- |---------------| ---